Teriks/LibLSLCC/README.md

  * Negatable vectors and rotations.

- * Support for certain unicode characters in script symbols, (Same characters the linden Compiler allows)
+ * Support for certain unicode characters in script symbols.
+(Same characters the linden Compiler allows)

 # About LibLSLCCEditor